Failures vs errors

 All test assertions raise exceptions inheriting from AssertionError which are considered test failures.
 Any other exception will be considered a test error.

-For example, if a test attempts to retrieve https://dummyjson.com/products/1 and check that the returned JSON looks a certain way, it would be a test failure if the returned JSON does not mach the expected value and it would be a test error if we don't have an Internet connection and are thus unable to retrieve the JSON.
+For example, if a test attempts to retrieve https://dummyjson.com/products/1 and check that the returned JSON looks a certain way, it would be a test failure if the returned JSON does not match the expected value.
+If we try to connect with an invalid URL, like htp:// we would get a different exception and that would be considered a test error.
 It's probably a bad idea to try to connect to something on the Internet in a test, so avoid that and other sources of non-determinism when possible.

 Unit tests